h4rldev/systemup/README.md

 # SystemUP!

-A simple utility to show system uptime, and easily fix the main cause of system uptime increase in the system tray on Windows.
+A simple utility to show system uptime, and easily fix the main cause of your system uptime staying high on Windows systems.

 ## Building